Routing Quick Reference

 The library io.pedestal.http.route namespace provides the core components to express routes and construct routers.
 It can be used independently of the pedestal-service library.

-Route Specifications vs. Routers vs. Routing Interceptor
+Route Specifications vs. Routing Functions vs. Routing Interceptor

 Pedestal is data driven, and the routing information starts in one form (as data) and is then transformed in a couple of stages to reach a final result that can be used to route incoming requests.

-For each of the built-in formats, there is a function that can convert that specific format into a routing table (also known as expanded routes).
-Pedestal can often figure out which function to invoke based on the kind of data: set, vector, or map:
+For each of the built-in formats, there is a function that can convert that specific format into a routing fragment.
+One or more fragments are then combined to form the routing table.

 Diagram

-A Router Constructor function is provided with the routing table, and applies a specific strategy to match incoming requests to the provided routes; there are a few different constructor functions, each with different limitations and trade-offs.
+A Router Constructor function is passed the routing table, and applies a specific strategy to match incoming requests to the provided routes; there are a few different constructor functions, each with different limitations and trade-offs.
+The constructor returns a Routing function encapsulating the routing table and the strategy.

 Generally, all of this is automatic; an application provides a route specification in the :io.pedestal.http/route key of the service map (and perhaps a value for :io.pedestal.http/router) and a routing interceptor is automatically created.